 Kiev, Ukraine is one of those places you can't help but fall in love with.
-There are amazing sights to see in the city and tons of things you have to do.
-Oh, and did we mention there's a lot that can be done for free?!
+There are amazing sights to see in the city and tons of things you have to do (a lot of which are free).

 There's a lot you show know about Kiev while volunteering.
 Check out our guide to learn more about this beautiful city!

-Here is our list 10 things to do while you're in Kiev:
+Here is our list 10 free things to do while you're in Kiev:

 What Can I Do For Free In Kiev?